ksalzke/templates-for-omnifocus/README.md

 3. Uses the `createFromTemplate` function to create the new project.

 It can optionally only be run when no projects or tasks are selected, by adjusting the `Preferences` (see below).

+## Go To Templates Folder

+This action navigates to the Templates folder and, if it is dropped, makes it active so that any templates contained within it are visible.

+## Hide Templates Folder

+This action sets the status of the Templates folder to dropped so that it is not visible in most views/perspectives.

 ## Preferences